 - 30000g +: ‘best’ level of breathability for highly aerobic use

 When comparing the type of insulation, the synthetic type is better for breathability, as opposed to down.
-Plus you’ve got the added benefit of not having harmed any animals during the manufacturing process.
-Synthetics also win on the waterproof front, maintaining its warming qualities when wet, drying quickly also.
+Plus synthetic insulation is always better as no animals come to any harm during the manufacturing process.
+Synthetics also win on the waterproof front, maintaining its warming qualities when wet and by drying out quickly as well.

 Humidity is an important factor in how fabrics breathe too.
 Note that moisture can pass through breathable fabrics both ways, adapting to heat and humidity of the surroundings.
 For example, if the inside of the jacket has a higher humidity percentage than the outside, the water vapour will escape to create a comfortable temperature.